-The MS program includes course work in epidemiology and biostatistics, epidemiology and public health electives, and a research-based master's thesis (required).
+The MS program includes course work in epidemiology and biostatistics, epidemiology and public health electives, and a research-based master's thesis.
 This degree is appropriate for students with a bachelor’s degree or a clinical doctorate who prefer a program more strictly focused on epidemiologic research methods training than the MPH to prepare for research and teaching careers.
-Exceptional applicants with a bachelor's who seek a research career or PhD are also considered.

-Research institutes and organizations.
-MD or PhD plus MS; Academia.
+Research institutes and organizations, clinical research, MD or PhD plus MS; Academia.

 The GRE has been permanently eliminated from admissions for all Department of Epidemiology graduate programs; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology; Personal History Statement; Resume/CV; Transcripts.
 The program is competitive.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions

 Upon satisfactory completion of the MS in Epidemiology, graduates will be able to:

 - Define and calculate measures of disease frequency and measures of association between risk factors and disease;

 - Describe the major epidemiologic research study designs and their advantages and limitations;